umerkb/dev-folio-react/README.md

 # DevFolio-React

-DevFolio-React is based on a free HTML based template [DevFolio](https://bootstrapmade.com/devfolio-bootstrap-portfolio-html-template/).
+DevFolio-React is based on a free HTML template [DevFolio](https://bootstrapmade.com/devfolio-bootstrap-portfolio-html-template/).
 The idea behind this project is to turn this static portfolio into a full-fledge open source dynamic portfolio which anyone can use and setup thei personal profile without any hassle.

 ## Current Version